Persistent Physical Symptoms

 • Outcomes for the NHS, such as reduced unplanned visits to the GP and/or A&E.

-5. Partners and Funders
+5. Partners and funders

 This project is funded and delivered in partnership with the North East and North Cumbria Deep End Network, with additional funding from Ways to Wellness.